Back to all posts

 Most importantly, a deep tissue session is a partnership between you and your therapist.
 Open communication is key.
 We encourage you to speak up if the pressure feels too intense or if it’s just right.
 This feedback allows your therapist to adjust their technique to your comfort level, ensuring the treatment is both productive and manageable for you.

-How It Zeros In on Knots and Tension
+How It Targets Knots and Chronic Tension

 Those tight, painful spots we call “knots” are actually adhesions in your muscles and connective tissues.
 These can block circulation, cause pain, and limit your range of motion.
 Deep tissue massage works by physically breaking down these adhesions to relieve pain and restore normal movement.
 By applying that targeted pressure, your therapist helps increase blood flow to the affected area and reduce inflammation.